manorrock/assistant/README.md

 6. **Eclipse plugin**
    - A plugin for the Eclipse IDE to integrate Manorrock Assistant functionalities.

+## Testing SNAPSHOT releases

+The latest development builds are automatically published as SNAPSHOT releases.
+These builds contain the most recent features and fixes but may not be as stable as official releases.

+### macOS ARM64

+A macOS ARM64 DMG installer is available from our [SNAPSHOT release page](https://github.com/manorrock/assistant/releases/tag/SNAPSHOT).
+This build is automatically updated whenever changes are pushed to the main branch.

+To install:
+1. Download the Manorrock-Assistant-arm64.dmg file
+2. Open the DMG file
+3. Drag the Manorrock Assistant app to your Applications folder

+Note: Since this is a development build, you may need to bypass macOS security settings by right-clicking the app and selecting "Open" the first time you run it.

 ## Test Coverage

 The project uses JaCoCo for test coverage reporting.
 Coverage reports are generated during the test phase and posted as comments on pull requests.
 The shared module has a minimum instruction coverage requirement of 15%.